CBV Institute’s top priority is the health and well-being of staff, stakeholders and the general community.

 In these challenging days, we at the Institute are mindful of the anxieties created by the unprecedented disruption to our Members’ and Students’ lives.
 All of us are feeling the effects of a rapidly changing situation, some of us more than others, and we each adapt differently.
 To that end, we are sharing these available resources for mental health and well-being which can lend support to you or to someone you know.

 Institute staff are working from home until further notice.
-CBV Institute is fully functioning remotely.
-We anticipate limited disruption to day-to-day Institute operations with the technology platforms currently in place.
-Your co-operation is appreciated as we aim to operate as usual during these difficult times.
+CBV Institute is fully functioning remotely with limited disruption to day-to-day Institute operations with the technology platforms currently in place.